KoenHaagsma/Food-Finder/README.md

 - [x] Detailed loading states
 - [x] Easy experience with finding a product
 - [x] 404 if hash is not found
+- [x] Lazy loading products if last product is reached
+- [x] Loading state when needed
+- [x] Details on the detail page are useful
 - [ ] Alternative way provided if scanning takes to long
 - [ ] Buttons not clickable when nog needed
 - [x] Sort on popularity